+RDG100

-RDG100 3 credits 3 periods College Study Skills
+College Study Skills

 Analysis of learning styles and development of individual learning strategies.
 Introduction of library research techniques.
 Emphasis on learning and study techniques applicable to any college course.
 Prerequisites: Grade of "C" or better in RDG091 or permission of instructor.